gbkorr/gbkorr/README.md

 Aspirations: I really enjoy research, but someday I'd like to work in industry.
 I find it very fulfilling to problem-solve and get things done.

-I'm particularly interested in "minimalist solutions"— solving problems robustly using the simplest approach and materials possible, especially in the context of sensing.
+Areas of Interest: I'm particularly interested in "minimalist solutions"— solving problems robustly using the simplest approach and materials possible.
+Especially in the context of sensing, like cameras and radio.

 I LOVE writing documentation, and writing the code itself is pretty fun too :P